Submission Guidelines & Clearances

 Guidelines for Submitting Recordings

-- CDs: CDs are the best.
+• CDs: CDs are the best.
 But don't make your CD info obscure.
 Include a separate contents list, cue sheet, and information page in the jewel box.
 Playlists depend on it, sales of your CD depend on it, and our good will depends on it.
 We just hate to say on the air, "This cool CD came in.
 We don't know who it's from or what it is or what tracks it has, but here's something from it."
 (Are you listening Ohm/Avatar, RRRecords, Zenflesh...?)
 An informative spine label also helps us.
 Note of environmental regret: Paper cases without spine labels end up getting missed.
 Ask your record label to make the back end thick enough to read, and then print something there!
 If you want to send thin paper, that's fine.
-We'll cut it up and put in in a jewel case.
-From a practical standpoint, we still like jewel cases best.
+We'll cut it up and put in in a jewel case -- when we get to it.
+We have about 200 CDs sitting here we can't read from the back.
+You know how often they get played, don't you?
+From a practical standpoint, we still like legible jewel cases best.

-- DATs: You knew we'd say it: label the DAT and the j-card.
+• DATs: You knew we'd say it: label the DAT and the j-card.
 Include your name, titles, index numbers, and a timings list on the j-card as well.
 Use index marks, please!
 No index marks, no airplay.
 A 1-kHz tone at or before index #1 is nice but not necessary.
 We can play 32, 44.1 and 48kHz DATs just fine.
+DATs are no longer a preferred format, but we do have studio equipment to play them.

-- Vinyl: Still cool!
+• Vinyl: Still cool!
 Make sure there are timings, and if there aren't, please time the tracks and write them on the jacket.
 Pack it well.
 Artsy types and Negativland or Furious Pig lapdogs, remember to tell us what speed to play the platter!
+Vinyl does take us time to convert, so if you have the same recording already on CD, please send it.

-- Cassettes: Nyunnnnnnnnnnghhhhh... we don't like them.
-If cassette is your only medium, please, please, please (did we say please?) put only one piece per side, label it with your name and the music's title, include timings, use noise reduction if you can (Dolby B or C, and label which one you're using), and use a fresh, high-quality cassette, not a Wal-Mart special that will drop its felt pad into our tape player.
+• Cassettes: Nyunnnnnnnnnnghhhhh... only if cassette is your only medium, and please, please, please (did we say please?) put only one piece per side, label it with your name and the music's title, include timings, use noise reduction if you can (Dolby B or C, and label which one you're using), and use a fresh, high-quality cassette, not a Wal-Mart special that will drop its felt pad into our tape player.
 We're reluctant to broadcast anything but the coolest music from cassettes.
 One piece per side!
 Reminder: One piece per side.
 Did we say One piece per....

-- Reels and older media: No. Unless your name is Bartók or Stockhausen, we won't dig out the reel-to-reel or Beta or VHS or 8-track (yes, we have one tucked away) equipment to make transfers.
+• Reels and older media: Ummmmm.....not really.
+Unless your name is Bartók or Stockhausen, we won't dig out the reel-to-reel or Beta or VHS or 8-track (yes, we have one tucked away) equipment to make transfers.
 If you have a one-of-a-kind rare item (which you shouldn't be sending us anyway, silly person!), contact us to talk about it.
+We do restoration recordings of old media, but that service is not free.
+The income helps support the show.

-- Internet formats: Yes.
-We have a computer hooked to our broadcast board.You can prepare some good-quality MP3 files (preferred format; use 128K or higher), Windows Media Format, Real Audio ISDN stereo (no Mac formats, please, and no QuickTime), and you can even FTP them to us at ftp://maltedmedia.com/incoming/, saving postage and atoms!
-Bytes yes!
-Atoms no!
+• Internet formats: Yes, but..
+In the radio days, this would be converted to analog and back to MP3 for archiving.
+Since we are online-only now, the conversion to and from mp3 is not as good as we'd like.
+Still, you can prepare some good-quality MP3 files (preferred format; use 128K/44KHz/stereo or higher) or Windows Media Format ISDN stereo (no Mac formats, please, and no QuickTime), and you can even FTP them to us at ftp://maltedmedia.com/incoming/!
 (Notify us by email of the name, contents, and timings of your uploads.)
-Note: We cannot stream or download files directly from a website during the show.